ikmb/crc1182/metadata/2.1/gsc_host.md

 ## Sample sheet

-GSC MIxS host-associated, sheet v2.1 [XLSX](GSC MIxS host associated)
+GSC MIxS host-associated, sheet v2.1 [XLSX](ERC000013.xlsx)

-This standard was devined by the genomics standards consortium and is compatible with the ENA metadata guidelines.
+This standard was defined by the [Genomics Standards Consortium](https://www.gensc.org/) and is compatible with the ENA metadata guidelines.

 ## Defined keys